escodel/highball/README.md

 9-ball pool score tracker

 # Recent changes:
+- Fixed rack table not activating when dead ball is the last selected
+- Trimmed spaces from names
+- Fixed issue on activate and de-activate the first ball
-- End of match barely working (through alert, no UI yet)
+- End of match working (alerts!)
 - Portrait end of rack score
 - Did not update docs (external facing github.io site) yet.
 - End of rack functionality: right now it only triggers when the 9 ball is tapped and module 0.
 Would like this to happen when any bal is tapped or dead ball is marked so that you don't have to tap the 9 ball to initiate end of rack.

 # To do:
 - more negative test cases
-- breaking on activate and de-activate the first ball
 - implement Hammertime to reduce click/touch delay.
 - lock zoom (iOS thing, escodel knows what this is).. may not be adding this.
 - Clean up function declaration in scoring.js
-- End of match functionality
-    - UI
 - Data persistence (defer)
     - Modal to ask if they want to continue or reset.
 Also need "oops" button if the final point was marked in error - unmark most recently marked point.
 I think it should look like <player name> wins!
 Final score 14-6.
 Total Innings: 26.
 Then have two buttons: keep playing or Reset (maybe with a confirmation on the reset button)
 - Tablet responsiveness (button padding, fonts,
 - Think about monetization, official hosting, license